 VIDEO: Meditation: Awakening Your Heart Center

 This guided Heart Center meditation will have you beaming, “I love!
 I love!
-I love!”
+I love it!”

 In this video, Christie Marie Sheldon, one of the world’s leading experts in energy healing and intuition coaching, wraps you in a bubble of pure, loving energy and teaches you how to breathe light into your heart.
 By awakening your heart center, you infuse even your subatomic particles with vitality and compassion.